snakebyte69/uBee512/README.md

 ## uBee512
-An emulator for the Microbee Z80 ROM, FDD and HDD based models
+An emulator for the Microbee Z80 ROM, FDD and HDD based models working towards a unified makefile for Windows, macOS and Linux

 ## Build